recursiive/astro-aria/src/content/post/qradar101.md

 ![Successful Logins Query Results](https://miro.medium.com/v2/resize:fit:1400/format:webp/1*SrcQ9r8Idxv_-tE7-9bblQ.png)

-Analyzing the first present log, I was able to inspect the payload information, in which the account domain of “**HACKDEFEND.local**” was present.
+Analyzing the first present log, I was able to inspect the payload information, in which the account domain of "**HACKDEFEND.local**" was present.

 ![Domain Information in Log](https://miro.medium.com/v2/resize:fit:1400/format:webp/1*Of_Twq2wOtbz6oiQpSOAjg.png)

 **Q4: Multiple IPs were communicating with the malicious server.
-One of them ends with “20”.
+One of them ends with "20".
 Provide the full IP.**

 Ironically, I noticed the first IP that was given in my successful logon query ended in .20, which solved my answer.